kurapica/PLoop/README.md

 * For the init :

-	* The class's constructor would be called before call the interfaces's initializer.
+	* The class's constructor would be called first, then the init-table if existed(Don't show in the example), the last is the interfaces's initializer.

-	* All parameter should be passed into the class and all its superclasses's constructor, and the superclass's constructor will be called first.
+	* The system would try to find the class's constructor, if existed, call it, if not, go to its super class, continue the search.
+The super class's constructor should be called by the child class's constructor.

 	* No other parameter would be passed into the interfaces' initializer, the superclass's interface's initializer would be called first, and if the class has more than one interfaces, first extended will be called first.

-* For the dispose : just reversed order of the init.
+* For the dispose :

+	* The interface's dispose methods are called first, the order is reversed.

+	* The class and its super class's dispose methods can called later, the class's dispose method is called first, then the super class's.

+	* There are no parameters for dipose methods.

-How to use
+How to use the interface
 ----

 The oop system is used to describe any real world object into data, using the property to represent the object's state like person's name, birthday, sex, and etc, using the methods to represent what the object can do, like walking, talking and more.